Caricatures by Kathy BBB Business Review

 —————————-

-If you want me to bond to your next party wedding or corporate event and draw fast flattering and fun caricatures, contact me now!
+If you want me to come to your next party wedding or corporate event and draw fast flattering and fun caricatures, contact me now!
 Spots on my calendar really do boom up quickly!

 Also I’m still looking for a booking for NYEsi give me a shout!